Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 2. Values below zero mean revenue decreased.
 3. Values far from zero mean the change was stronger.

-Use it to find acceleration, slowdown, unstable periods, and sudden trend changes.
+Use this chart to find acceleration, slowdown, unstable periods, and sudden trend changes.

 Revenue Breakdown Chart